*** 20th Anniversary: 2003 to 2023 ***

 The shape of the Earth is Oblate Spheroid.
 There is a spot in the northern hemisphere that is not hit by the sun.
 This is because of the tilt of the Earth. …

-Introduction to the weather maps that forecasters use to prepare your local weather forecast.
+How useful are those complicated weather maps?
+Here's an introduction to the forecast map that weather professionals use to prepare your local weather forecast.

 Have your Say...